Brian Laundrie’s dad helps law enforcement search for son at Carlton Reserve - NewsBreak

 According to Bertolino, “North Port police had to postpone Chris’ involvement” on Wednesday.
 However, when 8 On Your Side asked North Port police why, a spokesperson told us it wasn’t their department’s call.

 “The FBI is the lead.
 The NPPD would not be making these decisions and actions,” Josh Taylor said.
-“The FBI would have to answer if that was true.”‘Justice 4 Gabby’ Petito banner flies over Brian Laundrie’s family home
+“The FBI would have to answer if that was true.”

 Bertolino told WFLA that Brian’s parents, Chris and Roberta Laundrie, “are hopeful there will be another opportunity to assist.”